 - What not to do with a rented car in Cuba?

 - What penalty fees do I need to avoid?

 - Can I hire a professional chauffeur?

 Note: Prices are shown in USD for illustrative purposes.
-Keep in mind that travelers are banned from using US dollars on the island.
+Remember that travelers are banned from using US dollars on the island.

 Should Even You Rent a Car in Cuba?

-Most likely no, unless you are planning a road trip around the island.
+Most likely no, unless you plan a trip around the island.

 Renting a car in Cuba will set you free.
 No doubt about it.
 You will be able to go where you want, when you want, including towns and beaches in Cuba that most travelers will never visit.
 This is a strong case for renting a car in Cuba, especially considering the flawed public transportation system anywhere on the island.